-All clubs aim to bring out the best in their players.
-They seek to ensure that strides made through development on the practice pitch and in the classroom translate to on-field success for the club.
+All coaches aim to bring out the best in their players.
+They seek to ensure strides made through development on the practice pitch and in the classroom translate to on-field success.

-That’s the basic meaning of player development, but what it means to each club specifically gets a bit convoluted.
-Each club and staff might have different ideas on how to execute their philosophy.
+That’s the basic meaning of player development, but what it means to each specific team can vary.
+Each coaching staff might have different ideas on how to execute their philosophy.
 So we asked coaches from across the globe what player development means to them, and specifically what aspects of video analysis helps them gauge progress.

 These are the key takeaways from those conversations.

 All coaches need to provide tangible feedback to players.
 That’s a given.
-The biggest changes players make, however, are when they can identify those areas that need improvement on their own before you bring it to their attention.
+But the biggest changes players make happen when they can identify those areas that need improvement on their own before you bring it to their attention.

 Chris Knowles, the first-team manager at Hartpury College enables his players to make objective observations about their level of play through video.
 “We really pushed them [this year] to identify areas that they can improve themselves,” Knowles said.